- Give the grass a seasonal low-nitrogen feed

 Wormcasts, too, are a bit of an issue now.
 These little mounds of soil – the spoil created by worms as they tunnel through the soil under a lawn – are a particular nuisance on fine, closely mown lawns.
 If you leave them they kill the patch of grass underneath them, and this is made worse if you walk on them and flatten them.
 When seen, sweep them away with a stiff brush.

 So, apart from brushing off dew and wormcasts and mowing, for me the two most important autumn lawn jobs are:

-Last year for the first time I used Aftercut Autumn All in One – a new product, formulated especially to keep lawn grass healthy and strong over the winter period.
+I used Aftercut Autumn All in One – formulated especially to keep lawn grass healthy and strong over the winter period.
 It is best applied from between now and November.

 It has a Westland’s unique Even-Flo swivel distributor head which makes application on to the lawn easy and smooth.
 It also contains a mixture of nutrients, but unlike spring and summer lawn feeds which have a high nitrogen content (this essential element encourages soft, leafy growth), the autumn mix is proportionately higher in phosphates and potassium, to increase hardiness.